Tata Nano: Expectations and effects

-Expectations created for the car during the run up to its production were commented as being out of proportion with realised sales.
+Expectations created for the car during the run up to its production were out of proportion with realised sales.
 A 2008 study by Indian rating agency CRISIL projected the Nano would expand the nation's car market by 65%, but, as of late 2012, news reports have detailed the underwhelming response of the Indian consumer to the offering; sales in the first two fiscal years after the car's unveiling remained steady at about 70,000 units.
 Tata intended to maintain a capacity to produce the car in much larger quantities, some 250,000 per year, should the need arise.

 It was anticipated that its 2009 debut would greatly affect the used car market, and prices did drop 25–30% prior to the launch.
 Sales of the Nano's nearest competitor, the Maruti 800, fell by 20% immediately following the unveiling of the Nano.
 It is unknown if the Nano has had a lasting effect on the prices of and demand for close substitutes.
-In July 2012, Tata's Group chairman Ratan Tata, who retired in January 2014, said that the car had immense potential in the developing world while admitting that early opportunities were wasted due to initial problems.
+In July 2012, Tata's Group chairman Ratan Tata, who retired in same year, said that the car had immense potential in the developing world while admitting that early opportunities were wasted due to initial problems.
 Due to the sales drops, only a single unit was produced in June 2018.
 The Sanand Plant now produces other hatchbacks like Tiago and Tigor.